Cresh-Group/cresh-manual/user_manual.md

 ### Dashboard

 Dashboard view is the main view of the application.
 On it, you can find all your ideas.
-On right side you can see them sorted by latest or best score.
+On right side you can see them sorted by latest.
 ![img.png](assets/dashboard.png)

 #### Short Post View